-Our safety coordinators play a key role in the successful and consistent implementation of the Health and Safety System.
+The Executive Management Team reviews occupational health and safety periodically.
+This, along with the leadership of our safety coordinators play a key role in the successful and consistent implementation of the Health and Safety System.

-Their responsibilities include:
+Safety coordinators' responsibilities include:

 - Monitor the activities of the 12 Best Practices Program. - Provide updated information to managers and directors regarding risk management. - Deploy the training programs, from onboarding sessions to daily safety talks. - Keep a statistical control of all incidents. - Participate in incident investigations and the analysis of their root causes. - Conduct field visits and supervision tasks. - Maintain open communications and affirm the commitment of our employees to health and safety. - Handle internal inspections related to health, safety, and emergency prevention matters. - Coordinate brigades, procedures, drills, and emergency equipment purchases. - Develop, implement, and update occupational health and emergency procedures. - Participate in meetings of the occupational health and safety committees.